c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 ## SPI Setup

 In order to use SPI on most sensor boards instead of I2C you must often have to add ONE solder blob on PS1.
-On the back side of Sparkfun BNO086 and Adafruit BNO085 one needs as older blob to bridge PS1.
+On the back side of Sparkfun BNO086 and Adafruit BNO085, one needs a solder blob to bridge PS1.
-PS0 must be connected to a GPIO so that the SPI's WAKE functionality can be performed.
+PS0 must be connected to a GPIO so it can be pulsed low to serve as the SPI's WAKE functionality can be performed.
-Ceva specifies that PS0 and PS1 during SPI operation, but PS0 is set low and then high in driver to wake bno08x.
+Ceva specifies that PS0 and PS1 must be high during SPI operation, but PS0 is set low and then high in driver to wake bno08x.

+If you put a solder blob on both PS0 and PS1, this driver is likely to hang.

     from machine import SPI, Pin
     from spi import BNO08X_SPI
+    from bno08x import BNO_REPORT_ACCELEROMETER

     int_pin = Pin(14, Pin.IN, Pin.PULL_UP)  # Interrupt, enables BNO to signal when ready
     reset_pin = Pin(15, Pin.OUT)  # Reset to signal BNO to reset